ckw1/PlayPerfect/README.md

 # Play Perfect
-This is a web written in Vue.js for achievements/trophies Hunter to enjoy their collection
+This is a website written in Vue.js for achievements/trophies Hunter to enjoy their collection

 https://playperfect.app/